emipa606/BorgRace/README.md

 -Napoleonic Age - France/Britain/Prussia

-Let me know if you think of anything you&apos;d like to see.
+Let me know if you think of anything you'd like to see.
 You can also join the borg discussion on discord at the Humanoid Alien Races 2.0 discord channel[discord.gg]

 Thanks to Thirite and Erdelf for all their help. :)